-Even when patients test negative for MRD, some residual leukemia cells that cannot be detected even with very sensitives tests are believed to remain in the body after remission.
-Therefore, to optimize the chances of a cure, consolidation therapy (additional intensive therapy) is generally recommended.
+Even when patients test negative for MRD, some residual leukemia cells that cannot be detected, even with very sensitive tests, are believed to remain in the body after remission.
+Therefore, to optimize the chances of a cure, consolidation (additional intensive therapy) is generally recommended.

-Visit www.LLS.org/booklets to view the free LLS booklet Minimal/Measurable Residual Disease (MRD) for more information.
+Visit www.LLS.org/booklets to view the free LLS booklet Measurable Residual Disease (MRD).

 Consolidation.
-In many patients, blood cell production should return to normal several weeks after induction therapy is completed.
+In many patients, blood cell production should return to normal several weeks after induction is completed.
 Blood cell counts gradually approach acceptable levels, and AML blast cells cannot be detected in the blood or bone marrow.
 The cancer is now said to be "in remission."
 If there are a small number of residual AML cells, they will not generally interfere with normal blood cell development.
 However, they do have the potential to multiply and cause a relapse.